aci-ref/facilitation_leading_practices/activities/07-aci_knowledge.md

 more manageable and efficient.</li>
 </ul>
 </div>
-Many of the in-person professional development available to facilitators are provided by vendors and through conferences and are discussed further in this section.
+Many of the in-person professional development available to Facilitators are provided by vendors and through conferences and are discussed further in this section.